RhinoSecurityLabs/cloudgoat/cloudgoat/scenarios/azure_test/cheat_sheet.md

 ## Detailed Walkthrough

-No walkthrough, this scenario is a POC for cloudgoat create on azure.
+No walkthrough, this scenario is a POC for cloudgoat create on azure..